 Reflecting the European Commission’s policy focus on children at risk, EPIC evaluates and disseminates practices that improve outcomes.
 RAND Europe's latest EPIC policy memo examines juggling work and childcare during the pandemic.

 Electronic health records (EHR) data could greatly help infectious disease surveillance, but their use varies across Europe.
-Researchers are mapping EHR use to assess the feasibility of using EHR data for infectious disease surveillance.
+Researchers mapped EHR use to assess the feasibility of using EHR data for infectious disease surveillance.

-Researchers are examining the availability of point-of-care testing (POCT) devices to diagnose the 56 communicable diseases and related health issues currently under EU surveillance, and mapping trends in the use of POCT in Europe.
+Researchers examined the availability of point-of-care testing (POCT) devices to diagnose 56 communicable diseases and related health issues under EU surveillance — not including COVID-19 — and mapped trends in the use of POCT in Europe.